What’s on Kaiserslautern, Ramstein, Landstuhl

 KL intensive

-The tour begins with a guided tour of the Palatine Hall of the former Renaissance palace and a visit to the underground corridors.
+The tour begins with a guided tour in the Palatine Hall of the former Renaissance palace and a visit to the underground corridors.
 The tour continues on foot with a short walk through the city center.

-Date: Saturday, April 26, 10.30 a.m.
+Date: Saturday, May 31, 10.30 am.

-10.00 EUR per person / 9.00 EUR reduced
+10.00 EUR per person / 9.00 EUR reduced.

 Fruchthalle Kaiserslautern